keithjgrant/Taming-CSS/Crawling/chapter5.md

 Layout is one of your first major design concerns when designing a new site.
 It can also become very complex, depending on what you wish to do.
 Most questions I get about CSS concern troubles with layout.
 There are countless ways to position and size elements on the page, and dozens of ways they can interact with each other.
 Needless to say, it is essential to understand the parts of CSS that have to do with layout, and your knowledge of them needs to be thorough enough that you can understand and predict how they will interact with one another when mixed and matched in different ways.

 Some of the main tools we use to layout pages are positioning, floats, and sizing.
-But before we get to those, we need to understand how the page behaves by default.
+But before we dive too deep into to those, we need to understand how the page behaves by default.
 We can not effectively change things from their default state if we don't understand what the default state is and how it behaves.
 When we change an element from its default state, we need to also understand how the elements around it will behave.
 This default state is called the **normal document flow**.

 The browser displays content in the order it appears in the HTML markup, starting at the top of the page, and works downward as far as it needs to until all content is displayed.
 Text will fill the full width of its container, line wrapping as necessary when it reaches the end.
 It looks like this: